 We have links with other University departments such as Biosciences, Psychology, the Business School and Dentistry, as well as clinicians in Orthopaedics and Radiography to ensure learning material is as up to date as possible.

-This course is perfectly suited to anyone wishing to combine classical engineering training with a medical application.
+This degree programme is perfectly suited to anyone wishing to combine classical engineering training with a medical application.
 The aim of the course is to produce a highly competent engineer who can pursue a career in clinical engineering, bioengineering or engineering fields outside medicine.